danny0838/webscrapbook/README.md

 *Web ScrapBook* is a browser addon that captures the web page with highly customizable configurations.

 A wab page can be saved as:
-1. **stream**: A series of downloads.
+1. **folder**: A folder with the web page and resource files.
 (For Chrome, it's recommended that *"Ask where to save each file before downloading" be unchecked* to avoid tons of prompts.)
 2. **htz**: A file format which a webpage as well as its referenced resources are packed in a file using the zip algorithm, with "index.html" being the entry.
 3. **maff**: A file format which each webpage as well as its referenced resources are packed into a top sub-directory of a file using the zip algorithm.
 See [official introduction](http://maf.mozdev.org/index.html) for detail.
 4. **single HTML**: A single html file that embeds referenced resources using data URI.